Government agencies communicate via

 information only on official secure websites.

 The Green Towns Programme is a 10-year plan to make HDB towns more sustainable and liveable.
-The programme will focus on reducing energy consumption, recycling rainwater, and cooling HDB towns.
+There are 5 focus areas in the programme: Reducing Energy Consumption, Recycling Rainwater, Reducing Waste, Promoting Green Commute, and Cooling HDB Towns.
 The programme aims to reduce energy consumption in HDB towns by 15% from 2020’s levels by 2030.

 Solar panels will be installed on more HDB blocks to power common services with clean energy.
 Solar energy that is harnessed is first used to power common services (e.g. lifts, lights and water pumps) in HDB estates in the day, with excess energy channelled to the electrical grid.
 On average, HDB blocks are able to achieve net-zero energy consumption at common areas.

 With the installation of more solar panels, HDB aims to stretch our solar target to achieve solar power generation of 540 MWp by 2030.
-This target is equivalent to the energy needed in a year to power 135,000 4-room HDB flats.
+This target is equivalent to the energy needed to power 135,000 4-room HDB flats in a year.

 Smart LED lighting will be installed at all common areas of HDB estates, such as corridors and stairways, to further reduce energy consumption.

-HDB will be working with Town Councils on the rolling out of Smart LED lighting.
+HDB will be working with Town Councils to roll out Smart LED lighting.

 The UWHS collects rainwater and stores it in an underground tank.
 The harvested rainwater is treated before being recycled for washing of common areas and watering of plants, which reduces the use of potable water for these activities by more than 50%.
 At the same time, it also detains the stormwater before releasing to the public drains at a lower discharge rate.
 This helps to mitigate the risk of flooding and obviating the need for expensive drainage upgrading works.

-The UWHS will be piloted at selected sites.
+The UWHS will be piloted at 89 blocks across Yishun and Jurong.